ajjahn/puppet-samba/README.md

 Module for provisioning Samba

-Tested on Ubuntu 12.04, patches to support other operating systems are welcome.
+Tested on Ubuntu 12.04, CentOS 6.3, patches to support other operating systems are welcome.

 ## Installation